 More times than not, we find ourselves saying, "If only I would've known sooner, I would've helped them," because it is extremely difficult to see a mental breakdown coming.
 Take mine, for example; it took four years of buildup for me to finally reach the point of fully breaking down.

 What Breaking Down Mentally Looked Like for Me

-My long journey to rock bottom — mental breakdown — lasted four years, and it began with me quitting smoking the day my son was born.
+My long journey to rock bottom—mental breakdown—lasted four years, and it began with me quitting smoking the day my son was born.
 I was so excited and proud to be a parent that I cut cigarettes out of my life cold turkey, turned over a new leaf, and started being the man I felt I needed to be for my son.
-Six months later I would tell my ex girlfriend that, "It's a strange feeling being able to feel your mind slipping away from you."
+Six months later, I would tell my ex-girlfriend, "It's a strange feeling being able to feel your mind slipping away from you."